 Why Use CDN?

-If your blog has very good traffic and more than 0.5 million per month, we would suggest you to use a CDN network for better load delivery.
+If your blog has very good traffic and more than 0.5 million per month, we would suggest to use a CDN network for better load delivery.
 Since the files are shown from the nearest server, the load time is also decreased.
 This will also result in an impressive increase in the number of concurrent users.
 CDNs can also dynamically distribute your assets to strategically placed redundant core, fallback and edge servers.
 CDNs can have automatic server availability sensing with instant user redirection, which means content is available 100% of the time.
 They can also optimize capacity per customer and reduce the network load.

 1. CloudFlare :

 CloudFlare is one the best CDN services which offer free service for blog and websites.
-They have servers across different region around the world and lets you optimize your website and its load.
-CloudFlare CDN has 13 edge nodes around the world and it automatically caches your static files at our edge nodes so these files are stored closer to your visitors while delivering your dynamic content directly from your web server.
+They have servers across different regions around the world and lets you optimize your website and its load.
+CloudFlare CDN has multiple edge nodes around the world and it automatically caches your static files at our edge nodes so these files are stored closer to your visitors while delivering your dynamic content directly from your web server.
 You can compare their free plan with the paid ones here.

 2. Coral Content Distribution Network:

-This blog is also using CDN services to host images, theme files and other scripts.
+This blog is also using CDN services to host images, theme files, and other scripts.
 We use MaxCDN for hosting our files and it does a very good job of optimizing the load time.